Bobwhite quail eggs are amazing because that pop of white is a reminder that nature is working.

 It’s been my experience the female will stick around until the chicks are at least 6 weeks old.

-The value isn’t so much egg consumption for quail owners it’s what can happen if a flock hatches their own eggs.
-That new life is pretty incredible and a great way to keep your flock growing strong in a natural environment.
+When new life hatches in captivity, it’s pretty incredible and a great way to keep your flock growing strong in a natural environment.